tensorflow/tfx/tfx/examples/containers/workshop/README.md

 ## Using Bash

-When you first run `docker-compose`, after the build finishes you will be in a bash shell in the container, as `tfx_user` (which has sudo privileges).
+When you first run `docker-compose`, after the build finishes you will be in a bash shell in the container.
 To run another shell, you first need to get the name of the container with `docker ps`.
 Then, assuming that the name of the container is "tfx_docker", you would run:

 `docker exec -it tfx_docker bash`